hivellm/gov/bips/BIP-04/REVIEW_REPORT_2.md

 ## 📋 **EXECUTIVE SUMMARY**

 **BIP-04 Secure Script Execution Environment is APPROVED for immediate production deployment** with the highest confidence level.
-This implementation represents a significant security enhancement for the CMMV-Hive project, providing enterprise-grade protection for all Python-based governance scripts while maintaining excellent performance and developer productivity.
+This implementation represents a significant security enhancement for the HiveLLM project, providing enterprise-grade protection for all Python-based governance scripts while maintaining excellent performance and developer productivity.

 **Key Achievements:**
 - ✅ **100% Critical Security Issues Resolved**